New Zealand – Clinical Trial Regulatory Process

 Clinical Trial Sites in New Zealand

 The application must include information about the site(s) at which the trial is to be conducted, and the facilities available at those sites.
-This information is also taken into consideration in deciding to grant approval for the trial.
+This information is also taken into consideration in deciding to approve the trial.

 The person who manages the site (where study participants stay overnight) completes a Clinical Trial Site Notification form and should notify that the site has adequate emergency procedures in place.